 Lauren Van Woudenburg - MS 2016, Marine Biology.
 Lauren conducted a very cutting-edge population genomic study on the planktonic copepod Pleuromamma xiphias, in order to investigate adaptation to distinct ocean habitats across the distributional range of the species.
 She is now an instructor at UNC Wilmington.

 Elan Portner - 2011 - 2013.
 Did everything !
-Now at graduate school in Biology at Stanford.
+Has now completed a PhD in Biology at Stanford, and is a postdoc at Southwest Fisheries Science Center (NOAA) in San Diego.

 Stephanie Sommer - BSc summa cum laude, honors in Biology, 2016.
 Thesis research published under Sommer et al. 2017 Molecular Ecology.
 Currently a PhD student in the Ohman lab at SIO/UCSD, with support from a NSF graduate research fellowship.